tim-kos/so-zetta-slow/_posts/2013-01-19-command-line-options-in-ruby.md

 		end
 		opts.parse! # Empty the ARGV array.

-And it'll generate a help automatically (with --help/-h), together with the options you created.
-For example:
+And it'll generate a help automatically (with --help/-h), together with the options you created:

 		$ wobbie -h
 		Wobbie is a WordPress theme generator.